Ponies grazing Alners Gorse reserve. Photo: Daniel Greenwood.

 What to see

-Other species: Nightingale, Garden Warbler, Green and Greater Spotted Woodpecker, Buzzard, Kestrel, Hobby, Barn Owl
+Nightingale, Garden Warbler, Green Woodpecker, Great Spotted Woodpecker, Buzzard, Kestrel, Hobby, Barn Owl

 Butterfly Conservation.
 The purchase of Alners Gorse Reserve by Butterfly Conservation in 2005 was funded by a legacy from Pamela Lewis, enabling us to preserve this fantastic site for butterflies.
 The land was bought from a local charitable trust, The William Williams Charity.